| Linux Commands | |

 |

-syncronize the hardware clock with the system date as shown below.
+| Synchronize the hardware clock with the system's current date and time. |

 |